1111laaaddaaa/subscope/README.md

-# sub_enum
+# subscope
-Sub_enum is a command-line tool that automates subdomain enumeration and IP scope validation.
+Subscope is a command-line tool that automates subdomain enumeration and IP scope validation.
 Created for pentesters and other security researches.